mozilla-services/heka/docs/source/config/outputs/elasticsearch.rst

     This may drop data as there is currently no retry.
     Default is 0 (infinite)

-- encoder (string, required):
-    .. versionadded:: 0.6

-    Encoder plugin used to format the output.

 .. deprecated:: 0.6
     Use encoder instead.